smscommunity/sms-guide/_game/shines/bianco/episode6.md

 - Run forward, jump, then buffered spin jump off the edge of the cube.
 - Wait briefly, then y-turn towards the yellow wall.
 Mario’s angle approaching the wall should be a little less than 45 degrees.
 - Get out of y-cam before touching the wall.
 Wall kick and dive off the wall towards the yellow platform
 - Rollout along the yellow platform, then dive rollout again onto the elevator cube.
-Press B to stop Mario’s momentum
+Hold neutral and press B to stop Mario’s momentum

 {% include yt.html id="za9mG8atowQ" %}
 ### Advanced